IBM/solsa/README.md

 ```
 curl -H "Content-Type: application/json" localhost:8080/translate -d '{"text":"bonjour"}'
 ```
-In the future, we intend to automatically package this server as container image.
+In the future, we intend to automatically package and publish ßthis server as container image.

 SolSA already supports generating the yaml for deploying the service instance and its dependencies: